PostgREST/postgrest/configuration.rst

   killall -SIGUSR2 postgrest

 This method does not reload :ref:`env_variables_config` and it will not work for reloading a Docker container configuration.
-In these cases, you need to restart the PostgREST server or use :ref:`in_db_config` as an alternative.
+In these cases, you need to restart the PostgREST server or use the :ref:`in_db_config` as an alternative.

 .. important::